 Lemberg Law is dedicated to holding car manufacturers accountable for automotive defects including Chevy/GM.
-We do that by representing individual consumers in lemon law cases and by representing groups of consumers in class action lawsuits.
 We would welcome the opportunity to represent you.

-If your Chevy Blazer’s brakes are grinding, growling, squeaking or squealing and you are interested in becoming a class action plaintiff, complete our case evaluation form or call us at 877-795-3666
+If your Chevy Blazer’s brakes are grinding, growling, squeaking or squealing, you might have a lemon.
+Complete our case evaluation form or call us at 877-795-3666.

 Brian Jones spent more than 20 years working as an ASE Certified Master Tech and Parts Specialist at multiple dealerships.
 Brian has become an authority in the industry, traveling across the country to consult for car dealerships and contributing his expertise as a writer for several major automotive publications.
 In his spare time, Brian enjoys working on pickup trucks, muscle cars, Jeeps and anything related to motorsports.